XhenetaHasanii/tictactoe/README.md

 An idea on improving this application is by building a GUI Application using JavaFX.

 The game field is a 2x2 array (0 until 2 for row and for column coordinate).
+An input above 3 for row or column will be ignored and the user must write the coordinates again.

 A sample picture of the console game: